cdmain/travel-journal/README.md

 2. Create a branch for your feature or fix.
 3. Make your changes and commit them.
 4. Open a pull request describing your changes.

+## Usage

+Once the app is running, you can view and document your travels.
+The application allows you to:

+- Add country names, titles, dates, and journal entries.
+- View your entries with images and descriptions.
+- Access Google Maps links for each location.

 ## Future Improvements